 Approximately, close to 10 lakh idols are immersed each year in India’s water bodies to mark the finale of Ganesh Chaturthi, Durga Puja, Saraswati and Chhath Puja festivals.
 A bulk of these idols is made of plaster of Paris (PoP) and chemical paints, which are non-biodegradable and insoluble in water.
 POP is actually a building material that heavily pollutes water and increases the water hardness multifold.
 Even the chemical dyes used to colour the idols contain heavy metals such as lead, mercury and cadmium.
 They contaminate plants, poison aquatic life and irrigation and drinking water.
 Government agencies tend to ignore environmental issues linked with religion, fearing they might hurt religious sentiments.
 Visceral fear is stronger than logic, or so it seems.

 It’s the same story every year as these festivals continue to leave their mark on the already toxic waterways in the shape of plastic bags, broken idols, metal accessories and other decorations.
-What I fail to understand is how something that is regarded as the most sacrosanct article during the ceremony can be so conveniently discarded like trash right after.
+What I don't understand is how something that is regarded as the most sacrosanct article during the ceremony can be so conveniently discarded like trash right after.

 The rivers should not be used to immerse idols and religious material (some statues are so huge they require to be lifted by cranes – imagine several hundred thousand of them in our rivers).
 There is something intrinsically wrong with the very people who give their gods a ‘send-off’ in filthy rivers in the name of ritualistic belief, turning a blind eye to the systematic decimation of the country’s lakes and rivers.
 The chief perpetrators are the organizers of these festivals who compete to make larger and overly glamourised idols each year.

-Decades ago, there were far fewer idols and those that were used for worship were made of clay, mud and grass husk and painted with natural and organic colours like turmeric.
-The extent of pollution from these celebrations was also minimal since water systems and dams weren’t linked as is currently the case.
+Decades ago, there were far fewer idols and those that were used for worship were made of clay, mud (banka matti) and grass husk and painted with natural and organic colours like turmeric.
+The extent of pollution from these celebrations was also minimal since water systems and dams weren't linked as is currently the case.

 A visit to the Yamuna river front last year at the end of one of the aforementioned festivals involving idol immersion revealed the utter disregard to the appeals made by Prime Minister Narendra Modi as part of the Swachh Bharat Abhiyan campaign.
 The water stank, the banks were covered with plastic, idols, coconut husks, clothes and sundry other puja leftovers.